Tender and juicy with a simple and quick homemade sauce, this dairy-free Healthy Meatball Recipe is big on flavor, but low on fuss.

 - 1 tablespoon olive oil

-- Combine all the meatball ingredients in a large mixing bowl and using your hands, lightly mix them together until all the ingredients are combined.
+- Combine all the meatball ingredients in a large mixing bowl.
+Using your hands or a wooden spoon, lightly the meatball meat together until all the ingredients are combined.

-- Roll the meat mixture into 1/4 cup meatballs and place on a large dinner plate.
+- Scoop out ¼ cup portions of the meat and roll into meatballs.
+Place on a large dinner plate.

-- In a medium-size mixing bowl, combine the tomatoes through salt and stir with a rubber scraper or spatula until the seasonings are mixed in.
+- In a medium-size mixing bowl, combine the tomatoes through salt and stir with a rubber scraper or spatula until combined.

-- Heat a large non-stick skillet over medium-high heat.
+- Heat a 12" non-stick skillet over medium-high heat.
 Add in the oil and heat it up until it sputters when flicked with water.

 - Add the meatballs to the pan and saute for 8-10 minutes, or until browned on the outside, turning every 2 minutes or so.

 - Add in the tomato sauce mixture.
-Bring the pan to a boil then reduce the heat to medium and simmer for 20-22 minutes, or until the sauce has reduced a bit and turned a deeper color red, stirring gently every few minutes or so (being careful not to mush up the meatballs).
+Bring the sauce to a boil and then reduce the heat to medium and simmer for 20-22 minutes, or until the sauce has reduced a bit and turned a deeper color red, stirring gently every few minutes or so (being careful not to smash the meatballs).

-- Optional: add in the spinach and cook for 1-3 more minutes over medium, stirring somewhat frequently until the spinach has wilted (if fresh) or heated through (if frozen).
+- Optional: add in the spinach and simmer for 1-3 more minutes over medium, stirring somewhat frequently until the spinach has wilted (if fresh) or heated through (if frozen).

-- Serve hot over pasta, on a toasted sandwich, or on their own and enjoy!
+- Serve the meatballs hot over pasta, on a toasted sandwich, or on their own and enjoy!

 1. These meatballs store covered in the fridge for 4-5 days.